W0v0B/bSearch/README.md

 * **Windows**:
     * WebView2 Runtime (usually included in modern Windows versions, install if missing).
     * Microsoft Visual Studio C++ Build Tools (Select the "Desktop development with C++" workload during installation).

+## Author's message

+I know the code inside is messy, and it's basically done with the help of AI, but let's do it first, it flashes every time you activate the search window, and you can't solve it after trying a lot of ways to solve emm...